 Apple calls this Tap to Talk and it’s even better with Messages’ walkie-talkie-like Raise to Listen function which lets me listen to, or respond to an audio message by lifting the phone to my ear (bonus: both features work the Lock screen).

 On the downside, audio messages pile up on and can waste precious storage space over time.
 In this post, we’re going to tell you about a handy switch in Settings to prevent Messages from automatically keeping every audio message you receive.

-How to adjust expiration of audio attachments created within iOS Messages
+How to adjust expiration of audio attachments in iOS Messages

 Step 1: Go to Settings → Messages on your iPhone, iPod touch or iPad.